-A very simple way is to run stress test and look at the current fulfilment model such as location of your warehouses, transportation time, frequency of replenishment of store inventory, additional time & cost incurred to move stock from one warehouse to another if needed etc. These simple exercises will help you understand the minor as well as major issues in the fulfilment process which in turn delays 'home delivery' or even 'click and collect' of orders.
-Recently Walmart US, announced express delivery service to deliver orders to customers' doorsteps in less than two hours' time using stores as mini warehouses.
+A very simple way is to run a stress test and look at the current fulfilment model, such as location of your warehouses, transportation time, frequency of replenishment of store inventory, additional time and cost incurred to move stock from one warehouse to another if needed etc. These simple exercises will help you understand the minor as well as major issues in the fulfilment process which in turn delays 'home delivery' or even 'click and collect' of orders.
+Recently, Walmart US announced express delivery service to deliver orders to customers' doorsteps in less than two hours' time, using their stores as mini warehouses.

-So, we can start with minor provisions such as realistic demand planning, addition of people to order preparation & order delivery team etc. to make sure customers don't have to wait for weeks to get their groceries.
-If you fail to fix these gaps quickly and be available to fulfil customer demands, they will switch to competitor brands unless they are satisfied.
+So, we can start with minor provisions such as realistic demand planning, addition of people to order preparation and order delivery team etc. to make sure customers don't have to wait for weeks to get their groceries.
+If you fail to fix these gaps quickly and be available to fulfil customer demands, they will switch to competitor brands.

-Below is Mindtree's framework to help build a D2C website in less than 4 weeks.
+Below is LTIMindtree's framework to help build a D2C website in less than four weeks